Juniper/nita-cli/README.md

         }
     }

-Should you install the NITA CLI project (i.e. copy `nita` with +x permissions and `cli.py` to your /usr/local/bin) and run it as below (you can run it from wherever you want!) you will get the following output:
+Should you [install](#installation) the NITA CLI project and run it as below (you will be able to run it from wherever you want!) you will get the following output:

     $ nita hello world